arcus/education_modules/docker_101/docker_101.md

 author:   Rose Hartman
 email:    hartmanr1@chop.edu
 version:  1.1.0
-current_version_description: Updated description and prerequisites to make it clearer that this is not a module for beginners.
+current_version_description: Updated description and prerequisites to make it clearer that this is not a module for beginners; added troubleshooting box about creating a file with no extension.
 module_type: wrapper
 docs_version: 1.0.0
 language: en